facebook/folly/folly/docs/FBVector.md

 ***

-One particularly sensitive topic about handling C++ values is that they are all conservatively considered <i>non- relocatable</i>.
+One particularly sensitive topic about handling C++ values is that they are all conservatively considered <i>non-relocatable</i>.
 In contrast, a relocatable value would preserve its invariant even if its bits were moved arbitrarily in memory.
 For example, an `int32` is relocatable because moving its 4 bytes would preserve its actual value, so the address of that value does not "matter" to its integrity.